masagrator/nvn-shader-compiler/README.md

         "output/vertex.epicshf" and "output/fragment.epicshf".
-If this names a specific file instead (has a file extension, e.g. "output/out.bin"), exactly one shader must be compiled in this call and it is written straight to that path -- refuses to run if more than one shader is being compiled, since there would be nowhere to put the rest of them'
+If this names a specific file instead (has a file extension, e.g. "output/out.bin"), exactly one shader must be compiled in this call and it is written straight to that path -- refuses to run if more than one shader is being compiled --debug
-  --debug
         trace every stub call
   --no-glsl-separable